zionsg/WordPress-with-Composer/README.md

   be out of sync.
 Either avoid updating via the admin interface or manually update `composer.json` after updating via the admin interface.
 - For themes and plugins pulled from repositories other than WordPress Packagist, e.g. from GitHub, the actual files for the theme/plugin may not reside in the root of the repository, e.g. in a subfolder.
 Also, the source code from the repository may need to be built, e.g. build CSS and JS assets or download frontend/backend dependencies.
+- For private repositories such as Bitbucket repos, there may be permission errors during `composer install` when the SSH keys are protected with a passphrase.

 ## Adapting for your project
 - WordPress install directory